Important Notice Regarding Your Privacy Rights

 Electronic Mail Sent to Us That Contains Personal Information

-Internet users may decide to send us personally identifying information, for example, in an electronic mail message containing information about your account with us.
+Internet users may decide to send us personally-identifying information, for example, in an electronic mail message containing information about your account with us.
 We will only use this information to identify the user as our customer and to determine how to respond to the electronic mail.
-We will use this information for the purpose identified in the email message and to enhance our understanding of you in order to improve our services to you.
+We will use this information for the purpose identified in the email message and to enhance our understanding of you to improve our services to you.

-To use our Internet services, such as our online application, we require a certain amount of personally identifying information (e.g., name, Social Security number, account number and other applicable information) we can use to verify you as our customer.
-We use this to identify and access data in the existing relationship we have with you in order to provide you with the requested services.
+To use our Internet services, such as our online application, we require a certain amount of personally identifying information (e.g., name, Social Security number, account number, and other applicable information) we can use to verify you as our customer.
+We use this to identify and access data in the existing relationship we have with you to provide you with the requested services.
 We request email addresses as an alternate means of contacting you.
-Providing your email address is optional, except when you request an Internet delivered service, then it is necessary for us to have your email address in order to honor your request.
+Providing your email address is optional, except when you request an Internet delivered service, then we must have your email address to honor your request.
 We may also use this information to enhance our understanding of you and improve our services.